 If your dog vomits or has diarrhea more than once or twice at a time, this could be a sign of a great many problems.
 Many dogs have a bout of diarrhea or even vomiting now and then—just like humans—and it usually passes without much trouble.
 But ongoing stomach upset can be a potential symptom of food allergies and intolerances.

-Since vomiting and diarrhea are also symptoms of several other ailments, some of which are serious or even fatal, you should take your dog to the vet right away if her stomach upset has lasted longer than a day or two or if you think she is dehydrated.
+Since vomiting and diarrhea are also symptoms of several other ailments, some of which are serious or even fatal, you should take your dog to the vet right away if her stomach upset has lasted longer than a day or two or if you think they are dehydrated.

 Finally, if you notice your dog’s snout swelling, this is a definite sign of an allergic reaction.
 Most of the time, this happens when dogs are bitten or stung by insects or spiders.
 It can also happen from exposure to other allergens, however, and it’s important to try to figure out the cause of your dog’s swelling snout.